Feature: Baggage Forwarding

 Kansai Thru Pass

-The Kansai Thru Pass (www.surutto.com/tickets/kansai_thru_english.html) is not a JR pass and is a good alternative to the Kansai Area Pass.
-Good for two (adult/child ¥4000/2000) or three (adult/child ¥5200/2600) days, it covers city subways and buses and private railways that connect Kyoto, Nara, Osaka, Kōbe, Himeji and Wakayama (including Kōya-san).
+The Kansai Thru Pass (www.surutto.com/tickets/kansai_thru_english.html) is the best deal for hitting the highlights of the Kansai region.
+Good for two (adult/child ¥4000/2000) or three (adult/child ¥5200/2600) days, it covers city subways and buses and private railways (excluding JR lines) that connect Kyoto, Nara, Osaka, Kōbe, Himeji and the Kii Peninsula (including Kōya-san).
 It also entitles you to discounts at many attractions in the Kansai area.

-Purchase it at Kansai International Airport or at any tourist information centres in the Kansai area.
+Purchase it at Kansai International Airport or at any tourist information centre in the Kansai area.

 JR Kyūshū Rail Passes